sourcegraph/about/docs/security.md

 - Authentication via SAML, OAuth, HTTP Proxy auth, and OpenID Connect is configurable.
 Basic authentication is enabled by default.

-- Sourcegraph can be configured to [enforce repository permissions](https://docs.sourcegraph.com/admin/repo/permissions) from connected code hosts.
+- Enterprise customers can configure Sourcegraph to [enforce repository permissions](https://docs.sourcegraph.com/admin/repo/permissions) from connected code hosts.
 Sourcegraph also exposes a GraphQL API to explicitly set repository permissions.

 - Encryption at-rest and in-transit are configurable and highly recommended.